marine-biomass-innovation/mbi-project/project-description.md

 ![MBI Logo](assets/img/projectdescription.png)

-The Marine Biomass Innovation (MBI) Project is working to develop sustainable marine-based entrepreneurship with rural and coastal Mi’kmaw communities and local industries through repurposing of marine biomass in western Newfoundland.”
+The Marine Biomass Innovation (MBI) Project is working to develop sustainable marine-based entrepreneurship with rural and coastal Mi’kmaw communities and local industries through repurposing of marine biomass in western Newfoundland.

 ## What is Biomass?